 - 45,000 PHP + CO2 absorbant + helium + book.

-Why do you need to take the tec 100 meters rebreather course?
+Why do you need to take the Tec 100 meters (330 feet) Rebreather course?

 During the PADI tec 100 CCR rebreather course, you will learn:

-- Managing oxygen exposure and usage of hypoxic gases diving deeper than 60m/200ft.
+- Managing oxygen exposure and usage of hypoxic gases.

-- Learn to use the rebreather like a semi closed circuit as a simulation failure.
+- Learn to use the rebreather like a semi closed circuit (if you haven't).

-- Countermeasurering with CCR concerns and diving issues at greater depths.
+- Countermeasurering with CCR concerns and diving issues at extreme depths.

-When can you start to learn the tec 100 CCR rebreather course?
+When can you start the Tec 100 CCR Rebreather lessons?

-The scuba diving gear in use with the tec 100 CCR course includes:
+The scuba diving gear in use with the Tec 100 CCR Rebreather course includes:

-Exposure suit with side pockets, BCD doughnut, SMB, cutting tool, diving spool, Jet fins, mask and another spare mask, technical diving equipments, 2 or more sling tanks (cylinders) for your bailout, a CCR (closed circuit rebreather), CO2 absorbant, 1 tank (cylinder) diluent, 1 tank (cylinder) O2 (100% oxygen), O2 cells, a diving reel with at least 120 meters (400 feet) line, batteries, a flash light rated to at least 100 meters (resistant to 11 - 12 bars).
+Exposure suit with side pockets, BCD doughnut/rebreather original BCD, SMB, cutting tool, diving spool, 120 meters () Jet fins, mask and another spare mask, technical diving equipments, 2 or more sling tanks (cylinders) for your bailout, a CCR (closed circuit rebreather), CO2 absorbant, 1 tank (cylinder) diluent, 1 tank (cylinder) O2 (100% oxygen), O2 cells, a diving reel with at least 120 meters (400 feet) line, batteries, a flash light rated to at least 110 meters (resistant to 11 - 12 bars).